vidak92/space-invaders/README.md

 # Space Invaders
 This is a sample game project created with [Unity](https://unity.com/).
 It's a simplified version of the classic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) game.

-The game is pretty simple, but the project's been set up as for a bigger game.
-Think of this as a *small scale model* of a bigger project.

 <img src="GIFs/space_invaders.gif" width="480" />